karshPrime/tmux-compile.nvim/README.md

     -- Directory override config.
 [OPTIONAL]
-    -- Set actions for a specific directory (per project basis) -- Note: do not use '~' for home directory, use full path project_override_config = {
+    -- Set actions for a specific directory (per project basis) project_override_config = {
         {
             project_base_dir = '/absolute/path/to/project',